History of Helen Mirren in Timeline

 2002: Door to Door

-In 2002, Helen Mirren starred in Door to Door.
+In 2002, Helen Mirren appeared in Door to Door, a television film.

-In November 2003, Helen Mirren played Christine Mannon in a revival of Eugene O'Neill's Mourning Becomes Electra at the National Theatre, directed by Howard Davies, to great acclaim.
+In November 2003, Helen Mirren starred as Christine Mannon in a revival of Eugene O'Neill's Mourning Becomes Electra at the National Theatre, directed by Howard Davies.
+Her performance was highly praised.

-2003: Starred in Calendar Girls and The Roman Spring of Mrs. Stone
+2003: Calendar Girls and The Roman Spring of Mrs. Stone

-In 2003, Helen Mirren starred in Calendar Girls, inspired by the true story of a group of Yorkshire women who produced a nude calendar to raise money for Leukaemia Research.
+In 2003, Helen Mirren starred in Calendar Girls, which was well-received.
 She also starred in The Roman Spring of Mrs. Stone.

 2003: Dame Commander of the Order of the British Empire